dpwinter/qsample/README.md

 ![](index_files/figure-commonmark/cell-7-output-6.png)

-At large physical error rates [`DirectSampler`](https://dpwinter.github.io/qsample/sampler.direct.html#directsampler) gives good results.
-However, the lower the error rate, the larger the errorbars on the logical error rate become, as most of the time the protocol is executed error free and, consequently, logical errors are measured infrequently.
-At low physical error rates it is much more efficient use an importance sampling strategy, which if possible avoids fault-free protocol execution and instead puts more emphasis on execution with at least one fault (so called subset) occurring.
+Notice, that at low error rates [`DirectSampler`](https://dpwinter.github.io/qsample/sampler.direct.html#directsampler) performs badly, as most of the time the protocol is executed error free and, consequently, logical errors are measured infrequently.
+In this regime it is much more efficient to use an importance sampling strategy to avoid fault-free protocol execution and instead put more emphasis on execution with at least one fault happening.
 This approach is implemented in the [`SubsetSampler`](https://dpwinter.github.io/qsample/sampler.subset.html#subsetsampler) class.
 We only need to specify one additional parameter `p_max` which specifies the $p_{phy}$ at which sampling takes place.
 This parameter must be chosen experimentally by repeated sampling and observing which subsets have the largest impact on the failure rate.
-However, we must always choose a value such that the subset occurence probability has an exponentially falling shape.
+We must always choose a value such that the subset occurence probability has an exponentially falling shape.
 Only in this case is the scaling of the sampling results valid.
-Below we see that for the teleportation circuit a `p_max` of 0.01 and 0.1 is still okay, while 0.3 would be a problematic value.
-For more information on this approach to sampling refer to the linked publication.
+Below we see that for the teleportation circuit a `p_max`-value of 0.01 and 0.1 is still okay, while 0.3 would be problematic.
+For more information refer to the linked publication.

 ``` python
 import qsample.math as math